Department website: https://www.chemistry.wvu.edu/

 List of Admission Requirements:

-- See the steps to apply for admissions and access the application here.
+- See the steps to apply for admissions and access the application on the Admissions How to Apply website.

 - A personal statement discussing specific examples of the applicant’s ability to write effectively, analyze complex situations, and complete quantitative analyses.
 The following topics should also be included in the statement: 1) why a career in chemistry, 2) how will a PhD in Chemistry help the applicant reach their professional goals, 3) why WVU Chemistry offers the best opportunity for achieving those future professional goals, and 4) which faculty member(s) and/or research area(s) the applicant wishes to pursue in the WVU Chemistry PhD program.
-Information about the Chemistry faculty and their research interests can be found here.
+Information about the Chemistry faculty and their research interests can be found on the Department of Chemistry Faculty and Staff Directory Page.

 - A current curriculum vitae or resume that lists work experience, volunteer activities, internships, academic degrees and honors, and other accomplishments the applicant considers relevant.